-In the IceCat-1 catalog, neutrino events are classified as either bronze or gold, based on their estimated probability of being genuine astrophysical in origin.
+In the IceCat-1 catalogue, neutrino events are classified as either bronze or gold, based on their estimated probability of being genuinely astrophysical in origin.
 Bronze events are assigned a 30\% probability, while gold events have a 50\% probability \citep{Abbasi2023a}.
 In the sample of 15 neutrino events considered in our analysis, six are flagged as gold and nine as bronze, leading to an expected total of 5.7 real astrophysical neutrino events.
-If we define an association as a positional match within 0.7$^{\circ}$, we have that 8 out of 15 neutrinos have at least one associated CLASH FSRQ, with one event (IC180125A) having two associations.
-Using our procedure to generate control samples with randomized QSO positions, we estimate that only 1.5 such associations are expected by chance.
+If we define an association as a positional match within 0.7$^{\circ}$, 8 out of the 15 neutrinos have at least one associated CLASH FSRQ, with one event (IC180125A) having two associations.
+Using our procedure to generate control samples with randomized quasar positions, we estimate that only 1.5 such associations are expected by chance.
 This implies 7–8 genuine associations, which is consistent with the expected 5.7 astrophysical, at least under the hypothesis that a significant fraction of them are produced by FSRQs.
 However, focusing only on the high-declination subsample yields a different picture.
 As noted, all seven neutrino events located at declinations above 20$^{\circ}$ are associated with a CLASH FSRQ, compared to only 0.8 associations expected by chance.
 Among these, five events are bronze and two are gold, implying an expected 2.5 real astrophysical events, inconsistent with the observed 7 associations (probability $\lesssim$ 1\%).
-As discussed earlier, the observed difference between the high and low declination samples may be due to unaccounted systematic uncertainties, affecting either the positional accuracy or the purity of the IceCat-1 catalog.
-The fact that seven out of seven high-declination events are associated with a nearby FSRQ suggests that this subsample may indeed have a higher astrophysical purity.
+As discussed earlier, the observed difference between the high- and low-declination samples may be due to unaccounted systematic uncertainties, affecting either the positional accuracy or the purity of the IceCat-1 catalogue.
+The fact that all seven high-declination events are associated with a nearby FSRQ suggests that this subsample has a higher astrophysical purity.